-Newly approved oral medication slows rheumatoid arthritis joint damageJanuary 24th, 2013 in Arthritis & Rheumatism /
+Newly approved oral medication slows rheumatoid arthritis joint damageJanuary 24, 2013 in Medicine & Health / Arthritis & Rheumatism

 A Phase 3 clinical trial demonstrates that tofacitinib improves disease activity and inhibits progression of joint damage in rheumatoid arthritis (RA) patients who did not respond to methotrexate (MTX).
 Results of the 12-month interim analysis of the efficacy of tofacitinib appear in Arthritis & Rheumatism, a journal published by Wiley on behalf of the American College of Rheumatology (ACR).

 RA is a chronic, autoimmune disease that causes inflammation, pain and swelling of the joints.
 Over time, RA may destroy joints, impair daily function, and lead to significant disability.
 The World Health Organization (WHO) estimates that RA affects up to one percent of individuals worldwide and 1.3 million of those are Americans according to the ACR.

 "Tofacitinib inhibits Janus kinase (JAK) enzymes that are found in white blood cells, and which help to regulate the immune system," explains lead investigator Dr. Désirée van der Heijde from Leiden University Medical Center in The Netherlands.
 "We are examining the oral JAK inhibitor, tofacitinib, as a disease-modifying anti-inflammatory drug (DMARD) and for its ability to modulate the immune system in those with RA."